 Before moving any further, verify that your certificate is installed in the Windows CSP.
 For that, right-click on your PFX file and select Install or import through Internet Explorer by clicking on:

-Follow these steps on how to sign VBA Macro with Timestamp:
+Steps to sign VBA Macro with Timestamp

 - Internet Options menu -> Content -> Certificates -> Import.